Amnok/js-tests/interview-guide/1-variable-declarations/readme.md

-variable daclarations (let vs const vs var)
+# Variable daclarations (let vs const vs var)

--> var declations are function scoped whereas let & const are block scoped.
+> var declations are function scoped whereas let & const are block scoped.

--> only variable declarations are hoisted at the top not variable initializations.
+> only variable declarations are hoisted at the top not variable initializations.

--> let and const are hoisted but they are never initialized even with undefined
+> let and const are hoisted but they are never initialized even with undefined

-=> all const declarations must be initialized and once initialized you cannot reassign them.
+> all const declarations must be initialized and once initialized you cannot reassign them.

--> variable shadowing
+> variable shadowing

--> we can shadow var variable wih let but not vice versa.
+> > we can shadow var variable wih let but not vice versa.

--> temporal dead zone
+> > temporal dead zone